EleutherAI/website/content/faq.md

 How should I cite your models?

 : We ask that you cite both the codebase and the dataset together when citing models.
-Our recommended citation method is as follows.
+For example, our recommended citation method for the GPT-Neo models is as follows.

   _In the document body:_
   {{< highlight latex >}}X.XB GPT-Neo \citep{gpt-neo} model trained on the Pile \citep{pile}{{< /highlight >}}